sous-chefs/zabbix-agent/README.md

 [![Build Status](https://secure.travis-ci.org/TD-4242/zabbix-agent.png)](http://travis-ci.org/TD-4242/zabbix-agent)

-# WARNING
-This is an initial refactor/strip of the code from the original laradji/zabbix zabbix cookbook.
-It is passing kitchen tests for ubuntu, I'm having an issue with the Redhat box.
-I'm not yet using this for production deployments but expect to be doing so soon.

 # zabbix-agent
 This cookbook installs and configures the zabbix-agent.
+It is a refactoring of the zabbix cookbook that strips out the server install dependancies and focuses only on installing the agent.

-## USAGE
+# USAGE
-Update the metadata.rb and change your package type from "recommends" to "depends."
+Update the metadata.rb and change your package type (apt, yum) from "recommends" to "depends."

 If you have internet access and a searchable dns alias so "zabbix" will resolve to your zabbix server this cookbook may work with no aditional changes.
+Just include recipe[zabbix-agent] in your runlist.

-Otherwise you will need to modify
+Otherwise you will need to modify:

     node['zabbix']['agent']['servers']